-Two-thirds (67 percent) of faculty members teaching in bachelor's degree programs and nearly three-quarters of faculty members teaching in associate and graduate degree programs (73 percent and 72 percent, respectively) had earned at least a bachelor's degree in early childhood education or child development.
+Overall, 80 percent of faculty members participating in the Inventory had earned at least a bachelor's degree in early childhood education or child development: 70 percent of graduate degree faculty had earned a bachelor's degree or higher, while 80 percent of associate degree faculty and 84 percent of bachelor's degree faculty had done so.
 While we did not ask about the primary focus of their own early childhood degrees, faculty members were asked to indicate whether the primary focus of their teaching in the degree program was "child development and learning," "curriculum and teaching methods," or "both equally."
-They were also asked about their expertise related to various age groups of children.
+Faculty members teaching in associate degree, bachelor's degree, and graduate degree programs reported focusing primarily on both "curriculum and teaching methods" and "child development and learning" (66 percent, 50 percent, and 42 percent, respectively).